Sheldorpanda/vehicle_hunter/README.md

 # vehicle_hunter
 A vehicle trading website implemented using PHP for front-end and SQL for back-end.
+This project used to be deployed on Amazon Elastic Beanstalk, but currently off.
+We are working on the re-deployment.

 This repository includes: